-There are so many parts that go with learning about 3D shapes and these playful puzzles are a great way to tie it all together!
+3D shapes have SO MANY different characteristics!
+These playful 3D shape puzzles are a great way to tie them all together!

-To prep, I printed off the puzzles, ran them through the laminator and cut out the individual puzzle pieces.
+To prep, I printed off the 3D shape puzzles, ran them through the laminator and cut out the individual puzzle pieces.

-I like to laminate when I’m using an activity in the classroom because it makes the pieces extra durable and allows me to keep them and use them again as needed.
+I like to laminate when I’m using an activity in the classroom because it makes the parts extra durable.
+Plus, it allows me to use them again year after year.

-Tip: While I chose to make the puzzles normal size, you could print the puzzles out extra large and use them as a whole-class matching game at the start or end of your learning session.
+Tip: I chose to make the puzzles normal-size, but you could print the pieces extra large and use them as a whole-class matching game.

 3D Shape Puzzles

-Working with a small group of students, I placed the square-based pyramid label in the center of the table and explained that they would need to find three bottom pieces that fit with it:
+Working with a small group of students, I placed the square-based pyramid label in the center of the table.
+I explained that students would need to find three bottom pieces that fit with it:

 - a line drawing of the shape